ian-ross/nordic-tools/doc/platformio-zephyr.md

 If I was going to switch from Emacs to an IDE, I would probably switch to VS Code.
 It's really pretty good.
-The integration of flash programming, debugging and serial monitor is pretty seamless.
+The integration of flash programming, debugging and serial monitor is seamless.

-### Compile
+#### Compile

 **How easy is setting up paths to headers and libraries?**